-The current study sought to identify which manifestations of NFI utilize the most health care resources and validate the accuracy of using International visit contained the ICD-9 code 237.71.
+The electronic health record (EHR) at The Children's Hospital of Philadelphia (CHOP) was queried to identify patients seen between January 2011 and December 2015 whose visit contained the ICD-9 code 237.71.
 Subjects were excluded if the clinical or genetic diagnosis could not be confirmed.
 For eligible subjects, the frequency of disease manifestations, MRI scans, and specialty visits over the five-year study period were recorded.
 The positive predictive value (PPV) of identifying subjects using the ICD-9 code was calculated.